Strategy

 The 3rd step, in my view, is not to simply issue a Request for Information or Proposal (RFI/RFP), but instead to actively engage with a shortlist of vendors/partners.
 The process of an RFI/RFP typically results in vendors or partners over-scoring themselves in responses.
 This means it's vital that the organisation still needs to put in considerable effort to actually test those responses through interviews and demo sessions.

 At AND Digital, we advocate skipping directly to the interviews and demonstration steps.
 It allows for a more compressed selection process.
-It shouldn't just include functional and non-functional fit, but also an understanding of the vendor or partner's product management maturity and cultural fit to the requesting organisation.
-We have run many of these types of selections for our clients; they result in a far more agile selection process and a better overall result for our clients.
+It shouldn't just include functional and non-functional fit, but also an understanding of the vendor or partner's product management maturity and cultural fit.
+We have run many of these types of selections with our clients; they result in a far more agile selection process and a better overall result.

 The importance of engaging with developer communities